 Most of the modern WordPress theme frameworks all support responsive design features.
 It is a matter of implementing them properly to garner the best results.

 In addition, you may want to also implement Accelerated Mobile Pages (AMP) which serves a lighter version of the content for fast loading on mobile devices.
 Research whether this is worth the effort for your website.
 If so, use the AMP for WordPress plugin to implement this to get started.

 Take your website to HTTPS

-How important is this process?
+How important is on-page SEO?